-- Builds: distributes a specific iOS and Android build from the list of builds.
+- Manual: distributes a specific iOS and Android build from the list of builds.
 It does not support the enabling the history of builds.

 - Tags: Use the custom tags of your build to distribute any App that matches a tag or set of tags.

 - Git Tag and Git Branch: deploy any build that matches the provided git branch (i.e.:

 develop) or Git Tag (i.e.:

 - Last: Deploy the very last builds you have uploaded for each operative system

 - Inactive: App is not accessible to anyone in the App Store.

 - Active: App is visible to everyone in the App Store.

 - Unlisted: App is not visible in the App Store but is accessible to anyone knowing the URL.